 Here is a list of where and how these can be created and adjusted:

-Administrators define metadata values that can be applied to documents.
-These settings are configured under Administration page > Settings.
+These settings are configured under Space Administration > CDE tab > Settings.

 For each item, options must be added via the ‘Add’ button in the top-right corner to appear in drop-down lists.